Pixyz: a Python library for developing deep generative models: Proposed library: Pixyz

-The first step in Pixyz is to define the probability distributions that make up the probabilistic model.
 Basic probability distributions such as Gaussian (\texttt{Normal}) and Bernoulli (\texttt{Bernoulli}) distributions are implemented under \texttt{pixyz.distributions}.
-The API for these distribution classes is almost identical to that of the PyTorch Distribution\footnote{\url{https://pytorch.org/docs/stable/distributions.html}} and the initial values of these classes include the parameters of their corresponding distributions.
-You can also set the name of the random variable in \texttt{var} and the name of the probability distribution in \texttt{name} as their initial values.
-If you want to design a conditional distribution, initialize it by specifying the name of the random variable to be conditioned as the initial value of \texttt{cond\_var}.
+The API for these distribution classes is almost identical to that of the PyTorch Distribution\footnote{\url{https://pytorch.org/docs/stable/distributions.html}}, and the arguments of these classes include the parameters of their corresponding distributions.
+It is also possible to set the name of the random variable in \texttt{var} and the name of the probability distribution in \texttt{name} as their arguments.
+To design a conditional distribution, it can be initialized by specifying the name of the random variable to be conditioned as the initial value of \texttt{cond\_var}.

 After creating an instance of the distribution class in this manner, methods such as \texttt{sample} and \texttt{get\_log\_prob} can be used to sample and evaluate the likelihood of a given sample, respectively.
 In Pixyz, all samples are represented in dictionary form (\texttt{dict}), where user-defined random variable names and their realizations are stored as keys and values, respectively.